I’ve got enough working against me to let this one be a problem, too. Check out these tips to limit screen time and get kids to obey.

 Wrong.
 Just because TV or electronics have educational value does not make them the answer.
 They quickly cause one or maybe all of the above issues and we are then back at square one.
 And on top of that, we’ve now taught our children that our primary job as their parent is to entertain them when they are bored or when we think they might be incapable of sitting still.

 Oh, I’m so guilty of this and it makes me mad at myself for giving in.
 Left to themselves, kids can and will find ways to entertain themselves.
 And their ways are usually so much more profitable, educational, and healthy than an iPad app.
 As a parent, I greatly desire this for them which is why I want to limit screen time in a healthy way.

-Well, I’ve never pretended to be a parenting expert before today and I won’t start now.
-But the answer seems obvious: all forms of electronics (TV, video games, tablets, and computers) should be VERY carefully considered.
+I’ve never pretended to be a parenting expert before today and I won’t start now.
+But the answer seems obvious: all forms of electronics (TV, video games, tablets, and computers) should be VERY carefully limited and monitored.
 Instead of mindlessly agreeing, as parents, we need to calculate the cost.
 I know it’s hard.
 Kids love their screens.
 But setting appropriate and thoughtful limits on screen time will help them in the long run.
 They many even thank you one day.